ClimateCompatibleGrowth/guidelines/_posts/2023-09-27-onstove-workflow.md

 clean cooking transitions in Nepal and Kenya.

 ## The automated workflow structure <a name="workflow"></a>
 To make our research truly reproducible, we implement automated workflows.
-This workflows are used to automate and make clear in which order all computational processes are run.
+These workflows are used to automate and make clear in which order all computational processes are run.
 This process covers steps from reading and processing of raw data, to final production and visualization of results.